Tony Rodwell: Post-retirement

 In January 2003, Rodwell returned to his hometown of Southport to become an assistant to Mike Walsh (formerly a coach at Blackpool) and, later, Programme for Academic and Sporting Excellence (PASE)/reserve-team coach.
 In September 2004 he left the role as reserve-team manager and later the role of PASE team Head Coach to become the Press Association's statistical floor manager at Old Trafford and the Eithad.
 He regularly provides stats on Manchester United and Southport, when they are at home.

 Personal life

 Rodwell is married to Pauline.
 His daughter, Stacey, played for Everton L.F.C., Manchester United W.F.C. and California State University, Los Angeles' women's team.
-He is an uncle of Sheffield United and England midfielder Jack Rodwell.
+He is an uncle of fellow midfielder Jack Rodwell.